Famous Birthdays·August 21·Banastre Tarleton

 Biography

-Banastre Tarleton was a young, ambitious cavalry officer who embraced the dirty work of Britain's southern campaign during the American Revolution.
-Leading a mixed force of loyalists known as the British Legion, he became famous for relentless pursuit and shocking violence.
-His reputation was cemented at the Battle of Waxhaws in 1780, where his men were accused of massacring surrendering Continental soldiers, an event patriots dubbed 'Tarleton's Quarter.'
-This notoriety made him a potent symbol of British cruelty, fueling rebel recruitment.
-While a skilled and daring tactician, his aggressive style sometimes led to overextension, most famously at the Battle of Cowpens, where his legion was decimated.
-After the war, he returned to Britain a hero, parlayed his military fame into a long political career in Parliament, and was eventually knighted.
-History remembers him less as a hero and more as a brilliantly brutal instrument of a failing war policy.
+Banastre Tarleton led the British Legion in a brutal southern campaign during the American Revolution, becoming infamous for relentless pursuit and shocking violence.
+Born in 1754, his reputation was sealed at the Battle of Waxhaws in 1780, where his men were accused of massacring surrendering Continental soldiers, an event patriots dubbed 'Tarleton's Quarter.'
+This notoriety fueled rebel recruitment and made him a symbol of British cruelty.
+A skilled and daring tactician, his aggressive style led to overextension at the Battle of Cowpens, where his legion was decimated.
+After the war, he returned to Britain a hero, parlayed his military fame into a long parliamentary career, and was eventually knighted.
+History remembers him as a brilliantly brutal instrument of a failing war policy.

 #1 When Banastre Was Born